Spread Kindness and Make a Difference in your Home, Neighborhood and Community

 •¨•.¸¸ Spread Peace and Love ¸¸.•¨•

 Spread Peace and Love would like to unite the kind hearts and minds of our community with a common mission – to enhance the lives of others.
 One day each week, we want to inspire others to take action and make a difference.
 No matter who you are or where you’re from, everyone has the power to do something that improves the life of another.
 Whether it’s starting a project that helps one person, or working on one that benefits a whole community, every contribution makes a difference.

 We have chosen Monday to be this special day so that we can start our weeks focused on the positive and brighten our outlook as we take the focus off ourselves and place it on serving others.
-Every Monday we will either spotlight an individual or organization making a difference in the lives of others or we will provide you ideas of how you can easily brighten someone’s day.
 You can participate in a variety of ways – by giving of your time, talent or treasure, or by sharing the post to help reach a broader community.
 Together we can make a difference!
 Please say “YES” and join Make a Difference Monday!